KesseNones/KnockOffBreakout/README.txt

 	Added a controllable paddle that moves back and forth based on holding A or D key.

+	The movement of the paddle is influenced by the level and ball speed in the sense that the paddle moves faster based on the level and ball speed.

-	Added a ball that starts with a random velocity vector that bounces around and hits stuff and maybe dies.
+	Added a ball that starts with a random velocity vector that bounces around and hits stuff and causes the player to die when it hits the ground of the game.

-	Added breakable bricks that the ball can hit based when it bounces into them.
+    The game was scaled up to 800 by 800 from 800 by 600 in order to have more room for game elements.

+	Added breakable bricks with varying amounts of health and varying models based on their health.
+Described more later.

 	When the ball collides with the paddle or bricks, it gets 0.3 percent faster, making the level get harder with time.

+	The ball also potentially starts faster based on the level the player is currently in.

 	Added a death mechanic caused by the ball hitting the bottom of the screen.

-	Included in this mechanic is lives.
+	Lives were also added.
 The player starts with 3 lives and loses a life with a death.
 If the player runs out of lives, it's game over and the player has to restart.

-	The collision system was greatly improved with quite the robust colision detection and response system that removes the old problems of the ball getting stuck in stuff and moving at faster than light in walls occasionally.
+	The collision system was greatly improved with quite the robust collision detection and response system that removes the old problems of the ball getting stuck in stuff and moving at faster than light speeds in walls occasionally.

 	Levels were added.
 There's three levels.
 These levels affect the health of the bricks.

 	Bricks have a health mechanic added.
 Bricks can have health ranging from 1 to 6.
 	Also, for each health the brick has a specific texture associated like so:
 		1 -> dark blue
-		2 -> turqoise
+		2 -> turquoise
 		3 -> green
 		4 -> yellow
 		5 -> orange